901abc26123bee/go-chatapp/README.md

 # Go Social Media
 ## Descriptions
-Go Social Media is a project for learning technologies about:
+Go Chat App is a project for learning technologies about realtime chat room:
-- user accounts
+- create user accounts.
+- login verify with jwt.
+- logger middleware.
-- online chat
+- realtime online chat with redis stream in fan-in pattern.

+TODO:
+- refine code.
+- api doc + complete api.
+- proper error handling.
+- sticky session when scalling service + load balancer.
+- persist chat messages to the database.
+- distribute id in redis with snowflake.
+- using message broker in a fan-out pattern for storing messages and avoid hot key.
-- image thumbnails handing
+- image upload and thumbnails handing.
-- [to be continue]

 ## Setup